core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 After a peer has generated or received the value N1, and after a peer has calculated or received the value X1, it shall retain these in memory until it has received and processed the second KUDOS message.

-### OSCORE Security Context Handling and Message Processing {#ssec-contexts-and-messaging}
+### Handling of OSCORE Security Contexts

 The peer starting a KUDOS execution is denoted as initiator, while the other peer in the same session is denoted as responder.

 The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
 The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.

 KUDOS may run with the initiator acting either as CoAP client or CoAP server.
 The former case is denoted as the "forward message flow" (see {{ssec-derive-ctx-client-init}}) and the latter as the "reverse message flow" (see {{ssec-derive-ctx-server-init}}).

 The following properties hold for both the forward and reverse message flow.

 * The initiator always offers the fresh value N1.
 * The responder always offers the fresh value N2